-Programs offered in e-Learning were traditional university courses which sometimes would not solve the problems of learners as they needed to learn specific skills that were not a part of their field of study.
+Programs offered in e-Learning were traditional university courses that sometimes would not solve the problems of learners as they needed to learn specific skills that were not a part of their field of study.

 Problems with the traditional educational model include:

 Instructors can only be available at one location at a time.
 Even if classes are televised, those in different time zones find it difficult to fit the delivery model.

 Although progress was made by the traditional education model to enhance the reach of classrooms by televising classes and e-Learning, many were not able to reach these locations where lectures were televised or did not have the resources to complete a formal educational regimen.